Green, red or gold oakleaf lettuce is an easy lettuce. On your marks, get set, SOW!

 Height – 8 to 12 inches (20 to 30 cm)

 Soil – ordinary

-This group of lettuce varieties has thinner, softer leaves that are more palatable than the thicker leaves of common lettuce.
+It requires very little space, and is open to everyone, even if you only have a balcony.
+This group of lettuce varieties has thinner, softer leaves that are more tasty than thicker leaves of common lettuce.

 Sowing oakleaf lettuce